 Oxfam’s Chief has also highlighted that if food, fossil fuel and pharmaceutical companies were asked to pay a 90% tax on their excessive Covid-19 profits, this fortune could be reallocated to help solve current food insecurities, and also to build resilience in food systems to prepare for inevitable crises to come.

-What’s more, even the financial support that is available might not make it to those in need, as Australian climate researchers recently reported that due to ill-informed central banking models and irregular climate-induced weather patterns, central banks are misallocating trillions of dollars to the wrong climate threats.
+What’s more, even the financial support that is available might not make it to those in need, as Australian climate researchers recently reported that due to ill-informed central banking models and irregular climate-induced weather patterns, central banks could be misallocating trillions of dollars to the wrong climate threats.

 Governments must take immediate action to save lives